 Funds Raised Goes to Researchers Throughout Canada

 The Glaucoma Research Society of Canada is the only Canadian non-profit organization solely dedicated to funding glaucoma research.
-Since 1989, it has raised more than five million dollars in support of 247 research projects.
+Since starting in 1989 and up to 2026, the Society has awarded more than six million dollars in grants to support more than 350 research projects.
 The Society funds 10 to 15% of all independent glaucoma research in Canada.

 Sound governance, a volunteer board, and low administration costs ensure that as much funds raised by the Society go directly to Canadian researchers.